-• Focus on those geographies that you know best but recognize that most businesses are global.
-If you are presently focused on the U.S., be prepared to discuss if or when you plan to move into Canada, Europe, Japan and East Asia.
+In an era when an increasing number of messages fall on the ears and eyes of potential buyers global.
+If you are presently focused on the U.S., be prepared to discuss if or when you plan to move into Canada, Europe, Japan, and East Asia.
 Having noted that here, one of my most successful companies never expanded out of New England.